-“Annoying Little Brother Syndrome”: How Labels Shape Us More Than We Realise
+How Labels Shape Us More Than We Realise

-Following our other cat (Matilda) everywhere, jumping on her, sitting in her spots, and insisting on being involved in everything she did.
-We laughed about it and Matilda began to treat him like she really did have an annoying little brother.
+When we brought Bob home, he arrived as a ball of energy.
+If anything moved he leapt on it, toys, us and most excitedly out other cat Matilda.
+Bob would spend his day following Matilda everywhere, jumping on her, sitting in her spots, and insisting on being involved in everything she did.
+We all laughed about it and Matilda began to treat him like an annoying little brother.
+Some days she would play for a bit but most days she just didn’t have the patients.

 As people we experience this every day.